 Me, my long locks and I, we were quite the item.
 Inseparably in love as the physical bond that attached us.
 Up until that evening in Australia.

-Sydney downtown, December 2011: Just before sunset one evening, after a full day of Online Learning and working, we were taking our hungry bellies to go grab yet another serving of Laksa (Malaysian Yumminess in a bowl), I came across a blown up poster of my favorite woman of all time, Audrey Hepburn.
+Sydney downtown, December 2011: Just before sunset one evening, after a full day of working, we were taking our hungry bellies to go grab yet another serving of Laksa (Malaysian Yumminess in a bowl), I came across a blown up poster of my favorite woman of all time, Audrey Hepburn.
 She was glowing as always, with her demure, confident, sweet gaze, the gorgeous eyes, the perfect nose, the royal neck, the lovely dress, and yet, the one thing I noticed about her this time was that killer pixie haircut.
 The type of a pixie cut that makes you drool and yet terrifies you to consider for yourself!

 Use Your Inner Powers

 Instantly, I wanted the pixie haircut, and what I want, I generally get!
 So I made up my mind to cut my hair without even processing the decision through the standard filters of paranoia, craziness, and logic.